Project

 3. General Coding Instructions

-The following coding/repository instructions apply:
+The following coding and repository instructions apply:

 4. Examining Issues